valeryan/vscode-phpsab/README.md

 ### Format on save

-You can also use this formatter with Format on Save enabled.
-Format on save has two modes: `File` and `Modified`.
-This extension implements support for the modified mode by using phpcbf with the `Git Modified` filter that is provided by phpcbf.
+You can also use this formatter with Format on Save enabled via the setting `editor.formatOnSave`.

+Format on save has two modes: `File` and `Modified`, via the setting `editor.formatOnSaveMode`.
+To enable usage of the modified mode, this extension supports the `Git Modified` filter argument provided by PHPCBF: `--filter=GitModified`.
+Just add it to the extension's `phpsab.fixerArguments` setting.

 ## Multi-Root Workspace Support